Bosch-0/Project-Muggle/README.md

 To assist with bridging the designer / developer gap I (Bosch) will be actively testing GUI PRs as part of Project Muggle.
 More specifically I will give design guidance on PRs alongside testing for bugs.
 Insights gained through testing PRs will be valuable in establishing design procedures for Bitcoin Core, as well as be useful for the wider Bitcoin community (such as contributing to the Bitcoin Design Guide).

 Project Muggle will also be aiming to encourage more users (designers or not) to start testing PRs with well designed guides and documentation (see guides and documentation sections below).

+## 📙 Contribute to Bitcoin Design Guide
+Insights gained whilst building design foundations for Bitcoin Core will be contrbiuted to the open source [Bitcoin Design Guide](https://github.com/BitcoinDesign/Guide).

+> The Bitcoin Design Guide is a free open-source community resource that helps designers, developers and others working on non-custodial bitcoin-products to create better experiences, faster.
+We hope that, over time, it will cover all relevant types of products, including consumer wallets, merchant interactions, exchanges and more.
+Better products and experiences should ultimately make it more appealing for anyone to own and use bitcoin.